spanner/paginated_authorized_her/README.md

     end

-## Configuration
+## Requirements

-We use Settingslogic and Requeststore.
-Your settings should include:
+We assume the use of Requeststore to hold globals.
+Otherwise, only Her.

 ## Contributing